Murder of Janet March: Aftermath

 All of the civil court actions were eventually disposed.
 Before Perry's murder trial had even begun, the Tennessee Court of Appeals upheld the 2005 juvenile court decision giving the Levines temporary custody of the children.
 The probate action ended with the court assessing a $220,000 judgement against Perry's brother and sister for dividing possessions of Janet's that Perry had taken with him to Chicago amongst themselves after he moved to Mexico; that was upheld on appeal the following year with permission to appeal further denied in 2008.
 Later in 2008, the TCCA upheld Perry's theft conviction, but reduced his sentence for the crime to three years since it agreed with him that his Sixth Amendment rights had been violated when the sentence was enhanced based on a fact not determined by the jury.

-Perry is currently serving his sentence at Morgan County Correctional Complex outside Wartburg.
+Perry is currently serving his sentence at Northeast Correctional Complex outside Mountain City.
 He told the media he volunteers his time in the prison's law library, helping other inmates with their appeals.
-He will not be eligible for parole until 2038.
+He will not be eligible for parole until 2035.

 Neither the exhaustion of his criminal appeals nor his disbarment has deterred Perry's appetite for litigation.
 In 2017 he filed, pro se, a 200-page suit in Middle District federal court against the TDC and Aramark, its food provider, alleging religious discrimination.
 He claimed the kosher meals he receives are neither nutritious nor properly prepared, and are deliberately done so in an effort to get him to abandon a kosher diet due to past issues with other inmates falsely claiming to be Jewish and thus driving food costs up.

 Legacy

 After Perry had been convicted, Lawrence and Mark Levine drafted changes to Tennessee law to remedy what they saw as its shortcomings, based on their experience fighting Perry in family court.
 They expanded grandparent visitation rights, and allowed judges to terminate custody of parents found criminally or civilly liable for the death of the other parent.
 After they were introduced into the Tennessee legislature, they were passed quickly by both houses, with unanimous support.
 Mark would later point to the experience when he successfully ran for a seat in Virginia's House of Delegates in 2015.

 An art gallery at Nashville's Gordon Jewish Community Center was named for Janet as a memorial.

+Her case is featured on the Season 2, Episode 3, titled "High Society Sins", from the show, Deadly Sins.